hharryyf/CompetitiveProgramming/2022-/README.md

 is quite difficult to come up with.
 The idea is for each number we calculate how many numbers are less than it in the same row/same col. Let's represent these two quatities as row[i][j] and col[i][j].
 Then, the answer is sum(row[i][j] * (N - 1 - col[i][j]) + col[i][j] * (N - 1 - row[i][j]), i=1..N, j=1..N) / 2.
 Why this is correct can be verified by drawing a few cases. https://codeforces.com/contest/1662/problem/N

+24. Unique Occurrences [solved] (range tree, dynamic connectivity) We consider the contribution of each edge (u, v, c).
+It is equal to the size of the component contains u times the size of the component contains v based on the forest with all the edges with color c removed.
+This changes the problem to a dynamic connectivity problem, add some edges, remove some edges, query the component size.
+Which can be solved with the range tree on query technique taught by Professor Ray Li. https://codeforces.com/contest/1681/problem/F